Education Counts

 The Data Source

 Operational funding is the financial resources received by schools from the Government for running the day to day operations of schools.
-Salary funding is defined as gross salaries pain by the government to teachers employed in schools.
+Salary funding is defined as gross salaries paid by the government to teachers employed in schools.
 Property funding is the funding spent on maintaining and expanding school property.

 State and state-integrated schools get funding from all three sources, while private schools only receive School Operations funding.